eidheim/Simple-WebSocket-Server/README.md

 Simple-WebSocket-Server [![Build Status](https://travis-ci.org/eidheim/Simple-WebSocket-Server.svg?branch=master)](https://travis-ci.org/eidheim/Simple-WebSocket-Server)
 =================

-A very simple, fast, multithreaded, platform independent WebSocket (WS) and WebSocket Secure (WSS) server and client library implemented using C++11, Boost.Asio and OpenSSL.
+A very simple, fast, multithreaded, platform independent WebSocket (WS) and WebSocket Secure (WSS) server and client library implemented using C++11, Asio (both Boost.Asio and standalone Asio can be used) and OpenSSL.
 Created to be an easy way to make WebSocket endpoints in C++.

 See https://github.com/eidheim/Simple-Web-Server for an easy way to make REST resources available from C++ applications.
 Also, feel free to check out the new C++ IDE supporting C++11/14/17: https://github.com/cppit/jucipp.